-Hawks Nest tubing lanes are from 400 to 1000 feet long and are separated into four different sections.
+Hawks Nest features 400 to 1000 feet long tubing lanes, separated into four different tubing areas.
 The front two sections, including the longest run, and has a magic carpet walkway to bring you back up the hill.

 It is serviced by a magic carpet, and he carpet is slow...so if you are physically able, or want a great workout, head to the back two sections.
 You’ll get in more runs by walking rather than waiting for the magic carpet conveyor belt.
 Staff are stationed at the top and bottom of each hill to keep things moving and help if needed.

 Children must be able to touch the ground while inside the tube in order to ride alone (they need to put their feet down to stop themselves).
 My youngest is about 48 inches tall and had to ride with an adult.
 He didn’t care, but if you have really independent child, better warn them first.